directing & writing

 development history:

-THE BROTHERHOOD OF D.I.X. was originally produced via workshop format in June 2023 by Space Space Revolution in Toronto.
+Prior to that, the piece was workshopped and presented in June 2023 by Space Space Revolution in Toronto.
 The workshop engaged actors via the Canadian Actors’ Equity Association, and the presentation was recorded professionally.
 Further clips from the workshop – along with updated scenes, song demos, and lyric sheets – are available upon request.
-This piece is currently in development.

 toronto workshop creative: